corda/corda/docs/source/tutorial.rst

    .. sourcecode:: kotlin

-      fun craftIssue(issuance: InstitutionReference, faceValue: Amount, maturityDate: Instant): PartialTransaction {
+      fun craftIssue(issuance: InstitutionReference, faceValue: Amount, maturityDate: Instant): TransactionBuilder {
           val state = State(issuance, issuance.party.owningKey, faceValue, maturityDate)
-          return PartialTransaction(state, WireCommand(Commands.Issue, issuance.party.owningKey))
+          return TransactionBuilder(state, WireCommand(Commands.Issue, issuance.party.owningKey))
       }

 We take a reference that points to the issuing party (i.e. the caller) and which can contain any internal bookkeeping/reference numbers that we may require.
 Then the face value of the paper, and the maturity date.
-It returns a ``PartialTransaction``.
-A ``PartialTransaction`` is one of the few mutable classes the platform provides.
+It returns a ``TransactionBuilder``.
+A ``TransactionBuilder`` is one of the few mutable classes the platform provides.
 It allows you to add inputs, outputs and commands to it and is designed to be passed around, potentially between multiple contracts.

-.. note:: Crafting methods should ideally be written to compose with each other, that is, they should take a ``PartialTransaction`` as an argument instead of returning one, unless you are sure it doesn't make sense to combine this type of transaction with others.
+.. note:: Crafting methods should ideally be written to compose with each other, that is, they should take a ``TransactionBuilder`` as an argument instead of returning one, unless you are sure it doesn't make sense to combine this type of transaction with others.
 In this case, issuing CP at the same time as doing other things would just introduce complexity that isn't likely to be worth it, so we return a fresh object each time: instead, an issuer should issue the CP (starting out owned by themselves), and then sell it in a separate transaction.